Duxah/FreePCB-2/How_to_cd.md

 <iframe src="https://player.vimeo.com/video/510964771" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 3) This video shows you how to change the polyline layer and thickness.
-After you have completely drawn your schematic design, you can select all the lines with a frame and give them the same thickness if you want.
 You can move any polyline on different layer, or add a new line by placing it on one of the following layers:

   - ownerless layer